National Awards and Distinctions

 National College Guides

 Of the more than 4,000 four-year colleges and universities in the United States, approximately 350 are selective in admission and attract a disproportionate share of the nation's best students.
-Information about these institutions, including Wofford College, is highlighted in a number of commercially published college guides, including:
+Information about these institutions, including Wofford, is highlighted in a number of commercially published college guides, including:

 U.S. News & World Report - America's Best Colleges